-Meet Your Therapists!
+Meet Your Therapist!

 Our resident massage therapist offers a wide variety of both clinical and nonclinical bodywork modalities.
 Whether you want to relax and rejuvenate, loosen up after a workout, or get relief from an injury or illness, we’re here to help.
 Our therapists are available at a wide variety of times, and are trained in several different styles of Massage in order to help meet whatever your needs may be.
 Give us a try today, and take care of your body – after all, you only get one!